Intertextile Shanghai 2026

-Therefore when both US and Kenya recently launched trade talks towards a much probable free trade agreement, the fashion retail sector of both the nations started keeping a close eye on every single development.
+Therefore when both US and Kenya recently launched trade talks towards a much probable free trade agreement, the fashion retail sector of both nations started keeping a close eye on every single development.

 While many argue America’s decision to sign free trade agreement with Kenya is a measure to counter China’s influence in Africa, one cannot deny that Kenya remains a fast-growing sourcing hub for US apparel retailers and fashion brands.